In 2017 NICE is due to commence the review of this guidance, to register as a stakeholder please contact us at firstname.lastname@example.org

 NICE has said that the Debrisoft pad can be used by healthcare workers treating wounds in either adults or children in community clinics or at home.
 The available evidence is mainly in adults with chronic wounds.
 Healthcare teams may want to use the Debrisoft pad because the evidence shows that it debrides appropriate wounds more quickly, with fewer nurse visits, than other debridement methods.
 This will save money.
 It is also convenient, easy to use and well tolerated by patients.

-Pressure ulcers (NICE clinical guideline 29) makes evidence-based recommendations on the management of pressure ulcers in primary and secondary care; an updated guideline is planned for publication in April 2014.
+Pressure ulcers (NICE guideline CG29) makes evidence-based recommendations on the management of pressure ulcers in primary and secondary care; an updated guideline is planned for publication in April 2014.